lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identification of Credentials {#id_cred}

 ID_CRED_I and ID_CRED_R are used to identify and optionally transport the public authentication keys of the Initiator and the Responder, respectively.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC.

 * ID_CRED_R is intended to facilitate for the Initiator to retrieve the Responder's public authentication key.

 * ID_CRED_I is intended to facilitate for the Responder to retrieve the Initiator's public authentication key.

-The identifiers ID_CRED_I and ID_CRED_R are COSE header_maps, i.e. CBOR maps containing Common COSE Header Parameters, see Section 3.1 of {{I-D.ietf-cose-rfc8152bis-struct}}).
-As such, ID_CRED_I and ID_CRED_R typically provide information about the format of authentication credential, CRED_I and CRED_R, respectively.
-In the following we give some examples of COSE header_maps.
+The identifiers ID_CRED_I and ID_CRED_R are CBOR maps registered in the "COSE Header Parameters" IANA registry.
+As such, ID_CRED_I and ID_CRED_R typically also provide information about the format of authentication credential, CRED_I and CRED_R, respectively.

-Raw public keys are most optimally stored as COSE_Key objects and identified with a 'kid2' parameter (see {{kid2-header-param}} and {{kid2-key-common-param}}):

-* ID_CRED_x = { 4 : kid_x }, where kid_x : bstr / int, for x = I or R.

-Note that the integers -24 to 23 and the empty bytestring h'' are encoded as one byte.

 Public key certificates can be identified in different ways.
 Header parameters for identifying C509 certificates and X.509 certificates are defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}, for example: